Our #1 Recommended Mattress

 Bank Barn Built Into Rolling Hillside

-A century-old bank barn emerging organically from rolling Pennsylvania countryside with weathered honey-toned chestnut beams and hand-hewn stone foundation—this is living heritage.
+A century-old bank barn emerging organically from rolling Pennsylvania countryside with weathered honey-toned chestnut beams and hand-hewn stone foundation - this is living heritage.
 The upper-level hayloft doors let late afternoon light stream through, creating volumetric golden rays that illuminate suspended dust motes.
 Twelve stalls with wrought iron gates in aged black patina line the lower level, each with warm reclaimed oak and deep straw bedding.
-Curated display of vintage farm equipment along stone wall adds character: 1920s leather horse collar with brass hardware, weathered wooden yokes, hand-forged farrier tools.
+Selected display of vintage farm equipment along stone wall adds character: 1920s leather horse collar with brass hardware, weathered wooden yokes, hand-forged farrier tools.
 The concrete aisle shows centuries of wear with organic cracks.
 This is rustic grandeur done right.

-If I had to pick one starting point, I’d go with the unlacquered brass hardware swap—instant warmth against any wood tone.
+If I had to pick one starting point, I’d go with the unlacquered brass hardware swap - instant warmth against any wood tone.
 And those hand-carved limestone troughs?
 They age better than anything else in the space.